getsentry/rfcs/text/0033-view-hierarchy.md

 # Proposal

 Capture the view hierarchy in our front-end SDKs and convert it to a common JSON representation.
 Add it as an [attachment](https://develop.sentry.dev/sdk/envelopes/#attachment) to the envelope.
-The `attachment_type` is set to `"event.view_hierarchy"` and the `content_type` is set to the `"application/json"` mime-type.
+The filename is `view-hierarchy.json`, the `attachment_type` is set to `"event.view_hierarchy"` and the `content_type` is set to the `"application/json"` mime-type.

 The attachment payload is a JSON structure containing the view hierarchy, here's an example:
 ```json